 Contrary to what we see in cartoons, lobsters use their claws for much more than just pinching!
-They often walk 'hand-in-hand', with older lobsters leading the younger.
-Lobsters can also be left-'handed', right-'handed' or ambidextrous, and have several receptors on their claws and their legs, which they use to locate and recognise any food that is around them.
+Lobsters can be left-'handed', right-'handed' or ambidextrous, and have several receptors on their claws and their legs, which they use to locate and recognise any food that is around them.

 Indeed lobsters are not only able to feel pain, scientists have also discovered that crustaceans can learn to anticipate and avoid pain — a reasoning historically thought of as a trait unique to vertebrates (animals with backbones, including us).

 Every year, millions of lobsters meet their fate in a cooking pot.
 It's enough to make any lobster anxious ... and yes, new research has revealed crustaceans may experience anxiety — considered a complex emotion — in much the same way humans do.
 And they react to it just like many of us, too — by seeking out a safe space!
 French researchers have even discovered that stressed crayfish (a relation to lobsters) react positively when dosed with anti-depressant drugs — the very same ones used to treat anxiety in humans.

 Well, not in the human sense of the word!
-The perfect example of 'ageing gracefully', lobsters don't suffer from any decline in strength or health and can just keep on keeping on.
-Scientists believe that lobsters may be biologically immortal — that they don't die of old age!
+The perfect example of 'ageing gracefully', lobsters don't seem to suffer from any decline in strength or health and can just keep on keeping on, with adult lobsters retaining the vitality of youth and able to regrow limbs even at a century (or more) old!

 Lobsters, crayfish, crabs, prawns and other marine animals are the often forgotten and silent victims of the fishing and 'seafood' industries.
 But you can help these animals who are just as deserving of compassion.
 And the good news is, we all have the power to take a stand against animal cruelty, starting today.